 Planning issues Has the property been extended / converted / altered?
-If yes, please comment in General Remarks Yes No \boxtimes
+If yes, please comment in General Remarks Yes No

 General Remarks

-The subjects comprise and end terraced two storey ex Local Authority owned, dwelling house.
-The area of similar type and quality dwellings a number of which are owner occupied.
-The property a within the town of Thurso.
+The subjects comprise a detached bungalow set in a development of similar type and quality d facilities within the town of Thurso.
+The property has been altered and extended in the past to any necessary permissions were obtained as appropriate.

+Other accommodation - utility room.

+Wall construction - cavity brick/block.

-At the time of inspection the property was generally found to be in fair condition for one of type at modernisation works however have been undertaken in the past.
-Minor points noted can be attended further home improvement works in future.
+At the time of our inspection the property was generally found to be in average condition for on and modernisation works could be carried out to personal preference in future. e of its age and type.
+F urther u updating

 Essential Repairs

 None.

-Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amou nt £
+Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amou unt £

 Comment on Mortgageability

 The property is suitable for mortgage on normal loan terms.

 Valuations (Assuming Vacant Possession)

-Market value in present condition £82,000
+Market value in present condition £175,000

 Market value on completion of essential repairs £

-Insurance Reinstatement value £160,000
+Insurance Reinstatement value £315,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Yes 🗌 No  Ӡ
+Is a Reinspection necessary?
+Yes No [\boxtimes